matthewabrams/mta-subway-ridership-analysis/README.md

 3) What was the largest year-over-year increase/decrease?
 4) How far did ridership fall relative to 2019?
 5) How has ridership recovered?
-6) Which stations ranked highest within each borough?
+6) Which stations are ranked high?

 # Dataset